Salesforce Flow permissions update

 • Customers using HIREtech integration.

-The tables that follow list the flow types available in Salesforce, showing which are affected by this change.
-Flow types that are supported for use in Sage People are highlighted in bold.
+The tables that follow list the flow types available in Salesforce, showing which flows that change will affect.
+We've highlighted flow types that Sage People supports in bold.

 Unaffected flow types

-For these types of flow, the update will have no impact, and no action is required.
+For these types of flow, the update will have no impact, and you don't need to act.

-The following flow types are not affected by this update:
+The following flow types aren’t affected by this update:

 Flow type Affected?
 Supported in Sage People?